 ・Odaiba

-On the man-made island to the southeast of central Tokyo, access to both the Narita and Haneda airport is fairly easy by direct bus, and Tokyo Disneyland is nearby.
-Views of Tokyo Bay are wonderful at night, but the area does feel a bit detached from the rest of the city.
-Plan on at least 30 minutes one-way to get to central Tokyo.
+On the artificial island to the southeast of central Tokyo, access to both the Narita and Haneda airport is fairly easy by direct bus, and Tokyo Disneyland is nearby.
+Views of Tokyo Bay are wonderful at night, but the area does feel a bit isolated from the rest of the city.
+If you want a relaxing stay, the area is great but you'll need to plan on at least 30 minutes one-way to get to central Tokyo.
 Also allow extra time to board the Shinkansen as there are no direct train links.